SoftUni-Internal/interactive-content/EN/04-For-Loop/07-Summary.md

 [slide]
 # Summary
-In this lesson you learnt:
+In this lesson we learned:

-- For-loops execute a block of code multiple times
+For-loops are used when we need to execute a block of code multiple times

-- For-loop components:
+* The for-loop syntax consists of:

-     - Initialization
+* Initialization

    - Condition

    - Step

    - Body
 [/slide]